Jack Maddocks

-Jack Maddocks (born 5 February 1997) is an Australian professional rugby union player for the New South Wales Waratahs in Super Rugby.
+Jack Maddocks (born 5 February 1997) is an Australian professional rugby union player for the Section Paloise in Top 14.
 His preferred position is fullback, but he can also play on the wing.

 Career

 Maddocks made his debut for the Rebels against the Blues as a starter in a 56-18 defeat for the Rebels, overcoming glandular fever to start the game.

 Maddocks was selected as one of two development players within the Australian squad for the 2017 Wallabies tour.